cervand/cervand/README.md

 ## Skills & Interests 🏓
 I'm proficient in Python, C, Java.
 I have worked with Kotlin, CSS, HTML, SQL, RISC-V ISA, and Javascript and feel comfortable enough on my own, but would not say that I am proficient in it.
 Nonetheless, my current personal projects involve using these languages so I am always learning.
 My coursework at UC Irvine covered a wide range of topics, including computer networks, system software, object-oriented programming, data management, machine learning, computer architecture, and more.

 I love exploring the intersection of technology, problem-solving, and teamwork.
-I'm passionate about machine learning, concurrent programming, AWS, embedded systems, and Linux.
+My favorite topics are machine learning, app development, and cloud computing!
 Outside of programming, I love photography and cooking!

 ## Let's Connect! 🤝
 If you're interested in collaborating or have any questions, feel free to reach out!
 You can connect with me on LinkedIn or on email!